 Check out, Geocentrism vs Heliocentrism in Tabular Form

-Aristotle Theory Of Motion
+Aristotle’s Theory of Motion

 Prime Mover And Unmoved Mover

 Aristotle believed that the sphere of stars was moved by the prime mover.
 On the other hand, all the other heavenly spheres were moved by the unmoved mover.
 Meaning, in the Aristotelian universe, the prime mover moved the stars.
-And in return, the unmoved mover moved all the other celestial spheres (without interfering in the mechanics of each other).
+And in return, the unmoved mover moved all the other celestial spheres (without interfering with the mechanics of each other).

 Therefore, Aristotle believed that all the heavenly spheres were somehow related to each other.
 Though, he never gave an explanation that what was the prime mover or the unmoved mover.

-Aristotle Theory Of Gravity
+Aristotle’s Theory of Gravity

-According to Aristotelian philosophy, all bodies tend to move towards their natural place.
+According to Aristotelian philosophy, all bodies tend to move toward their natural place.
 In Aristotle’s model of the universe; the heavier the body, the more it will move toward its natural place.
 Therefore, first comes earth, then water, then air, and finally fire.

 He argued that the natural place of the earth is the center of the universe.
 Similarly, the natural place of water is a concentric shell around the earth.
 In other words, as the earth is the heaviest, therefore, it will eventually sink in water.

 Likewise, the natural place of air is a concentric shell around water.
-Simply because you can see the bubbles (air) rise in water.
+Simply because you can see the bubbles (air) rise in the water.
 And at last, the natural place of fire is higher above the air but quite lower than the sphere of the moon.
 Because around the sphere of the moon, there is nothing to sustain terrestrial matter around any celestial sphere.

-Death Of Aristotelian Universe
+Death of Aristotelian Universe

 No one can argue that there were so many inadequacies in the Aristotelian universe.
 I mean take the example of the retrograde motion of Mars.
 Even at the time of Aristotle himself, this retrograde motion of Mars was clearly observed.
 Therefore, was directly violating the principles of the Aristotelian universe.